YngYoda/GCD_CourseProject/CODEBOOK.md

 ## The Activity Labels are:

-1.WALKING: subject was walking during the test 2.WALKINGUPSTAIRS: subject was walking up a staircase during the test 3.WALKINGDOWNSTAIRS: subject was walking down a staircase during the test 4.SITTING: subject was sitting during the test 5.STANDING: subject was standing during the test 6.LAYING: subject was laying down during the test
+1. WALKING: subject was walking during the test
+2. WALKINGUPSTAIRS: subject was walking up a staircase during the test
+3. WALKINGDOWNSTAIRS: subject was walking down a staircase during the test
+4. SITTING: subject was sitting during the test
+5. STANDING: subject was standing during the test
+6. LAYING: subject was laying down during the test

 ==================================================================